dmytro-kuzmenko/dmytro-kuzmenko/README.md

 ## About

-DS Engineering Manager, Tech Lead, ML Researcher, Lecturer at the Department of Mathematics, NaUKMA, Associate at IATSL, KITE.
+I am a Data Science Engineering Manager, Technical Lead, ML Researcher, and Lecturer at the Multimedia Sciences Department at NaUKMA.

-Research directions combine machine learning, natural language processing, computer vision, and reinforcement learning within the realms of Bio-Engineering and Health & Supportive Tech.
-The focus of academic research is placed on adversarial attacks and robustness in deep learning.
+My research combines Machine Learning, Computer Vision, and Reinforcement Learning within Robotics and Health & Supportive Tech domains.
+I have dedicated considerable focus in academic research to adversarial attacks and robustness in deep learning, and shall be focusing on Real-time Reinforcement Learning for Robotics in my PhD.

-Designed several comprehensive machine learning workflows from proof of concept to fully-scalable, production-ready solutions.
-Oversaw early-career engineers across a diverse range of projects, achieving positive outcomes.
-Mentored numerous individuals and delivered an abundance of artificial intelligence-focused presentations at various organizations.
+I have architected multiple complex end-to-end machine learning pipelines, from proof of concept to production-ready, scalable solutions.
+Successfully led teams of ML engineers in diverse projects and served as a mentor for numerous talented specialists.
+I have also delivered a wide range of talks and lectures on Machine Learning at various educational organizations.

 Research areas of interest:

+➣ Real-time / Offline Reinforcement Learning for Robotics

-➣ Adversarial attacks and adversarial robustness
+➣ Adversarial Robustness in Computer Vision

-➣ 2D/3D human pose estimation

-➣ SSL and Transformers in Computer Vision
+➣ Semi-Supervised Learning and Transformers in Computer Vision

-➣ LLMs with RLHF, multimodal models

-➣ Reinforcement Learning (single- and multi-agent setups)
+For collaboration opportunities or other inquiries, feel free to reach out at dmytro.o.kuzmenko@gmail.com.

 #### For collaboration suggestions and other inquiries reach out to dmytro.o.kuzmenko@gmail.com.
 ---